 Subject Name Chemistry

 Contact Person: Mr Cristhian Colli

-2 Units for each of the Preliminary
+2 Units for each of the Preliminary and HSC courses

 Exclusions: Nil - Maximum of 6 ur its of science

 Board Developed Course

 Category A

 Course Description

 Course Structure Preliminary Course

 Module 1 - Properties and Structure of Matter

 Module 2 - Introduction to Quantitative Chemistry

 Module 3 - Reactive Chemistry

 Module 4 - Drivers of Reactions

 HSC Course

 Module 5 - Equilibrium and Acid Reactions

 Module 6 - Acid/Base Reactions

 Module 7 - Organic Chemistry

 Module 8 - Applying Chemical Ideas

 Summary of external and internal HSC assessment Students are provided with 15 hours of course time for Depth Studies in both Year 11 and Year 12.

 Scientific investigations include both practical investigations and secondary-sourced investigations.
 Practical investigations are an essential part of the Year 11 and Year 12 course and must occupy a minimum of 35 hours of course time, including time allocated to practical investigations in depth studies.
 Practical investigations include:

 undertaking laboratory experiments, including the use of appropriate digital technologies fieldwork.

-Secondary-sourced investigations include: locating and accessing a wide range of secondary data and/or information using and reorganising secondary data and/or information.
+Secondary-sourced investigations include:

+locating and accessing a wide range of secondary data and/or information

+using and reorganising secondary data and/or information.

 Summary of external and internal HSC assessment HSC Examination - to be confirmed by NESA

-Subject Name Community and Family Studies

-Contact Person: Mr Adam Culbert

-2 Units for each of the Preliminary and HSC courses

-Category A

-Exclusions: Nil

-Board Developed Course

-Course Description Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, within Australian society.
+Subject Name Community and Family Studies Contact Person: Mr Adam Culk pert 2 Units for each of the Prelimin nary and HSC courses Category A Exclusions: Nil Board Developed Course Course Description Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, within Australian society.
 The course enables students to plan and manage resources effectively in order to address contemporary issues facing families and communities.

-Course Structure Units of work include: Resource management.
-Basic concept of the resource management process Individuals and groups.
-The individual's roles, relationships and tasks within groups Families and communities.
-Family structures and functions and the interaction between family and community Research methodology.
-Research methodology and skills culminating in the production of an Independent Research Project Groups and Context.
-The characteristics and needs of specific community groups Parenting and caring.
-Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society
+Course Structure PRELIMINARY COURSE Resource management.
+Basic concept of the resource management process (approximately 20% of course time) Individuals and groups.
+The individual's roles, relationships and tasks within groups (approximately 40% of course time) Families and communities.
+Family structures and functions and the interaction between family and community (approximately 40% of course time) HSC COURSE Research methodology.
+Research methodology and skills culminating in the production of an Independent Research Project (approx. 25% of course time) Groups and Context.
+The characteristics and needs of specific community groups (approx. 25% of course time) Parenting and caring.
+Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society (approx. 25% of course time).
+HSC Option Modules Select one of the following (approx. 25% of course time) Family and societal interactions.
+Government and community structures that support and protect family members throughout their lifespan.
+Social Impact of Technology.
+The impact of evolving technologies on individuals and lifestyle.
+Individuals and Work.
+Contemporary issues confronting individuals as they Individuals and Work.
+Contemporary issues confronting individuals as they manage roles within both their family and work environments.
 Summary of external and internal HSC assessment Students are required to complete an Independent Research Project as part of the HSC internal assessment.
 The focus of the Independent Research Project should be related to the course content of one or more of the following areas: individuals, groups, families, communities, resource management.